wurstscript/WurstScript/manual.md

 packages define the code organization and separate name-spaces.
 Packages can also have global variables - every variable that is not inside another block (function/class/module) is declared global for that package.

+When working in WurstWE, packages have to end with the **endpackage** keyword and the code inside has to be indent.

+In WurstEclipse however, the **endpackage** can be omitted when the code inside is not indented.

+	package SomeWurstWePackage
+		...
+		(code)
+	endpackage

+	package SomeWursteclipsePackage
+	...
+	(code)

 ## Imports